as1ndu/as1ndu/content/blog/why-bockchain-is-not-yet-main-stream.md

 ### 6. Price volatility.

- Very few people simple dont have  the stomach to hold a financial instrument that drops by over %50 with in [a few moths](https://www.cnbc.com/2017/12/26/bitcoin-price-in-2018-could-hit-60000-but-another-crash-is-coming.html).
+ Very few people simply don't have  the stomach to hold a financial instrument that drops by over %50 with in [a few moths](https://www.cnbc.com/2017/12/26/bitcoin-price-in-2018-could-hit-60000-but-another-crash-is-coming.html).